grunk/TranStringOid/README.md

 To edit a translation click on the desired project.
 To get your translated string.xml , in the home page, click on a project then select the desired file.

-To delete a project simply delete the folder in appFolder/projects/
+To delete a project simply delete the folder in appFolder/projects/ .

+When translating  : an empty translation will be set to the same string than the original file.

 ### Screenshot